Five Mistakes You’re Probably Making with Network Maintenance

 In a perfect world, you could set up networks and never need to perform further maintenance.
 Unfortunately, due to the complexity of networks and the constant ebb and flow of traffic they handle, systems require diligent maintenance.
 A prevalent mistake that IT teams make is not establishing a predefined plan to identify and remedy IT-related problems.
 Instead, organizations experience the pitfall of reactive problem solving, often doubling or tripling the amount of work required to fix what could have been a simple problem.

 Proactive network maintenance is critical.
 Creating a maintenance checklist is an excellent way for IT teams to ensure they address all network vulnerabilities.
 Assign some checklist tasks daily, some weekly, some quarterly, and some yearly.
 Creating a maintenance calendar is a great way to ensure you complete these tasks on a timely basis.

 Technology systems continuously evolve.
 Equipment and software that is effective today may become obsolete tomorrow.
 IT teams error by not keeping hardware and software up to date, resulting in compromised networks.
 To avoid this, perform regular installations, deploy new devices, replace old devices, update software, and enact other appropriate upgrades.

 Best Practice: Workstation Imaging

 Organizations running multiple devices on their network should consider implementing workstation imaging best practices.
 PC Imaging is the best way to optimize technology, improve security, and efficiently configure numerous devices.
-Companies may choose to enlist a trusted partner, such as BLM Technologies, to help mitigate risks and solve complex systems problems, such as procuring new equipment, decommissioning servers, and replacing outdated equipment.
+Companies may choose to enlist a trusted partner, such as Teksetra, to help mitigate risks and solve complex systems problems, such as procuring new equipment, decommissioning servers, and replacing outdated equipment.